Course Details

 Head west out of the Spring Creek AS up the jeep trail for about 2.5 miles where you will veer right a bit onto the single track marked CDT/CT.
 In about 3 miles of rocky tundra single track you will arrive safely at Jarosa AS.

 From Jarosa AS, run along the jeep road for a little less than 3 miles where it turns to single track trail.
 Follow this CDT/CT trail for a little over 7 miles where it will pop out onto a jeep road again.
-Turn right and travel along the road for about 1 mile until you reach the Bent AS down the hill.
+Turn right and travel along the road for about 1.25 miles until you reach the Bent AS down the hill.
+Do not make a right back onto the CDT/CT just yet.
+Make sure to go to the Bent AS.